 Even shampoo with mild formulas, like baby shampoo, is a no-go for dogs.
 Even though it may be gentle, there are still elements that can be dangerous for your Great Dane.

 It’s best to leave the human shampoo to the humans.
-When shopping for a shampoo, look for products that are specially formulated for dogs.
+When shopping for shampoo, look for products that are specially formulated for dogs.
 Ideally, they will also have ingredients that will help with dry skin like oatmeal, organic oils, or aloe.

 Tips for Bath Time

-Great Danes are known for being pretty neat and can usually get away with frequent brushing to remain clean.
-Baths usually aren’t a huge necessity unless they like to spend their days outside playing, or if they found something particularly smelly in the yard and need to be freshened up.
+Baths usually aren’t a huge necessity unless they like to spend their days outside playing or if they find something particularly smelly in the yard and need to be freshened up!

 When it comes time to bathe, there are a few things to consider beforehand that will make the task much easier for you and your pup.

-- Gather everything you need before starting the bathing process—and be sure to grab extra towels!
+• Gather everything you need before starting the bathing process—and be sure to grab extra towels!
 Having everything next to you before you start will make the process a bit faster.
-It also ensures that you’ll never have to leave your pup unattended .
+It also ensures that you’ll never have to leave your pup unattended.

-- Bathe somewhere with ample space.
+• Bathe somewhere with ample space.
 Washing a Great Dane is akin to bathing a full-grown human.
 These behemoths already are hard to contain when dry, imagine once they are slippery and wet!

-- Brush your dog’s fur before it gets wet.
+• Brush your dog’s fur before it gets wet.
 Give it a once-over with a soft bristle brush to remove any loose hair.
 Remember to brush in the direction of their coat to avoid any discomfort.
 Brush out any matted hair gently with your fingers.

-- Avoid getting water in their ears.
+• Avoid getting water in their ears.
 This can be very uncomfortable for your Dane.
 More concerning, it can even lead to health problems down the road.
 Before bathing, place a few cotton balls in their ears (but not too far in!).
 Remove once the bath is finished.

-- Use lukewarm water.
+• Use lukewarm water.
 This helps not to dry out their sensitive skin or get them overheated when in the tub.

-- Get your dog as dry as you can.
+• Get your dog as dry as you can.
 A combination of towels (yes, plural!) and air drying is the best route.
 Blow dryers can blow out too hot of air and cause itching and dandruff.

 Additional Tips for a Healthy Coat and Skin